rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 `[tutln01@login001 ~]$`

-This indicates you are logged in to the login node.
+This indicates you are logged in to the login node of the cluster.

 6. Type `clear` to clear the screen